Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Introduction

-The Law of Large Numbers (LLN) of $N$-particle systems, which characterizes the asymptotic global behavior of the empirical measures, has been a central topic in random matrix theory and integrable probability for many years.
-The idea of using multivariate generating functions of representation theoretic origin on these problems dates back at least to~\cite{BuG15}, which considers discrete $N$-particles using Schur generating functions.
+The Law of Large Numbers (LLN) of $N$-particle systems that characterizes the asymptotic global behavior of the empirical measures has been a central topic in random matrix theory and integrable probability for many years.
+The idea of using multivariate generating functions of representation theoretic origin on these problems dates back at least to~\cite{BuG15}, which studies discrete $N$-particle systems with the help of Schur generating functions.
 This was later generalized to Jack generating functions with general parameter $\theta>0$ in~\cite{Hua21}.
 In these articles, it was shown that the limits of empirical measures for $\theta$-additions of matrices can be described by the operation of quantized free convolution, instead of free convolution, in the regime of fixed temperature.
-In recent literature, the high-temperature limit regime, where $\theta\to 0$ at the same time as $N\rightarrow\infty$, so that $N\theta\rightarrow\gamma>0$, has also been a significant source of interest.
-This setting was studied in \cite{CuD25(1), CuD25(2)} and \cite{BCG} for the discrete and continuous settings, respectively.
+In more recent literature, the high-temperature limit regime, where $\theta\to 0$ at the same time as $N\rightarrow\infty$, so that $N\theta\rightarrow\gamma>0$, has also been a significant source of interest.
+This double scaling regime was studied, for example, in \cite{CuD25(1), CuD25(2), CDM} and \cite{BCG} for discrete and continuous settings, respectively.

-In this paper, we prove the LLN for the $\theta$-sum of matrices, when $\theta>0$ is fixed and the number $N$ of eigenvalues (the matrix dimension) tends to infinity.
+In this paper, we prove the LLN for the $\theta$-sum of matrices, in the regime when $\theta>0$ is fixed and the number $N$ of eigenvalues (the matrix dimension) tends to infinity.
 We also prove the LLN for the $\theta$-projection of matrices, in the same limit regime.
-In fact, in our main theorem, we find necessary and sufficient conditions for the LLN for sequences of $N$-tuples of growing size, in terms of the corresponding Bessel generating functions.
-Our main result answers an open problem posed in~\cite{BCG}; the results for $\theta$-sums and $\theta$-corners are simply applications of the main theorem.
-We also consider the $\theta$-Dyson Brownian motion started at arbitrary initial conditions.
+In fact, in our main theorem, we find necessary and sufficient conditions for the LLN of sequences of $N$-tuples in terms of the corresponding Bessel generating functions; this result answers an open problem posed by Benaych-Georges, Cuenca and Gorin in~\cite{BCG}.
+We will then see that the results for $\theta$-sums and $\theta$-corners are simple corollaries.
+We will also consider the $\theta$-Dyson Brownian motion started at arbitrary initial conditions.